publiccodenet/about/activities/staff-information/sickness.md

 ## Sick leave management

-The Operations Coordinator immediately reports the sick leave in [the portal of our absenteeism insurance](https://mijnwerkgeversportaal.acumen.nl/index3.html).
+The operations coordinator immediately reports the sick leave in [the portal of our absenteeism insurance](https://mijnwerkgeversportaal.acumen.nl/index3.html).
 As soon as the employee is better it needs to be reported in the same portal.
-This can also be done retroactively if the Operations Coordinator is not present on the day the employee goes back to work.
+This can also be done retroactively if the operations coordinator is not present on the day the employee goes back to work.